Alchemist-iridium/hospital_schedule/README.md

 - run the app.py

 - Test file
-  data import for necessary context
+  data import for necessary context. for monthly test, use the month test files and import interval with the separate files

 - Admin adding: run create_admin.py
   recommend using id:0000, as it is used in other route